 Get off the road!

 Now that the party has a destination to keep it occupied, you can look to strategic concerns.
-You have a number of friendly units, but only two that you can control at the start of the game: Faramir in northeast Gondor, and Éomer in northern Rohan. Éomer moves much faster than Faramir, as you'd expect.
-There are several possibilities for them, but of course you face an opportunity cost: once they're doing one thing, they won't have time to do another.
+You have a number of friendly units, but only two that you can control at the start of the game: Faramir in northeast Gondor, and Éomer in northern Rohan. Éomer moves much faster than Faramir of course, since he's cavalry.
+There are several possibilities for them, but you face an opportunity cost: once they're doing one thing, they won't have time to do another.
 You have to decide what's most important before sending them off.

 If you want to use the exploit, you'll probably want to send Faramir down to the area around Osgiliath and have him force-march the assorted troops there to Minas Tirith, then head south and force-march all the available troops in southern Gondor--Pelargir, Linhir, and Dol Amroth--to the capital as well.
-That way they'll be there in time to defend the city.
-Meanwhile there are a couple things you can do with Éomer.
+That way they can be there in time to defend the city.
+Meanwhile there are a couple options for Éomer.
 He can force-march Denethor and/or Théoden to Lórien so Gondor and/or Rohan will mobilize when the party reaches there.
 You may not want to move Denethor though; you run the risk of having him (and his 1500 infantry) still on the way home while Minas Tirith is under attack.
-You can also have Éomer ride for Dale, Erebor, and Thranduil's Palace and force-march some of them south.
+You could have Éomer ride for Dale, Erebor, and Thranduil's Palace and force-march some of them south.
 Don't send them all though; Thranduil's Palace is one of the cities that can lose you the game, and once Sauron activates he will have some Easterlings on the way there.

-Only once you get Éomer and Faramir started on their first errand should you start adjusting the game speed (T command).
+Only once Éomer and Faramir are started on their first errand should you start adjusting the game speed (T command).
 It has three settings: Normal, Hasty, and Very Hasty.
 I find I spend most of my time at Hasty (the in-between setting) over the course of a game.
-Normal is ideal when you want to make sure you give an order before anything else happens, but otherwise is just too slow.
+Normal is ideal when you want to make sure you give an order before anything else happens, but most of the time it's just too slow.
 Very Hasty is very fast indeed: I use it when there will be a significant lag before I'm ready to give anyone any further orders, mainly when I have everyone on their way somewhere but it will be several days' journey before the first arrives.

 Next up, check in on the proto-Fellowship.
 Eventually you'll want to make your way to Buckland, where you'll pick up Merry (expendable party members FTW!).
 Then head a bit east into the Old Forest and pick up the Gnarled Staff.
 Next, head for Tom Bombadil's House and have one of the hobbits (but not Frodo) pick up the Elven Blade.
 You may want to head north a little into the Barrow Downs and pick up an Elven Blade for another member of the party, though that increases the risk of being attacked by a barrow wight, and seeing something like the illustration here.
 Either way, next head for Bree, where you'll meet Aragorn.